 Limiting Errors or Guarantee Errors

-The magnitude of resistor having nominal value 200 Ω will be between 200-9 Ω and 200+9 Ω This means that the manufacture guarantees that the value of resistance of the resistor lies between 191 Ω and 209 Ω.
+The magnitude of a resistor having nominal value 200 Ω will be between 200-9 Ω and 200+9 Ω This means that the manufacturer guarantees that the value of resistance of the resistor lies between 191 Ω and 209 Ω.

 Relative Error or Fractional Error

 A relative or fractional error is defined as the ratio of the error and the specified (or nominal) magnitude of the quantity.
 It is denoted by .